aidansteele/osx-abi-macho-file-format-reference/README.md

 `stroff`

-An integer containing the byte offset from the start of the image to the location of the string table.
+An integer containing the byte offset relative to the start of the mach-o header to the location of the string table.

 `strsize`